 - Is getting worse over time

 Grief forgetfulness is annoying, but it should get better in time.
 Until then, we’ve put together a list of 64 Tips for Coping with Forgetfulness in Grief.
-Some of these tips are just helpful life-hacks in general, others are specific to grief and remembering your loved one (towards the end).
+Some of these tips are just helpful life-hacks in general, while others are specific to grief and remembering your loved one.

-Take a few minutes to read through, see if you think any of these ideas could be helpful to you, and then share your own tips in the comments section for future article readers.
+Take a few minutes to read through and see if you think any of these ideas could be helpful to you.
+And then share your own tips in the comments section for future article readers!

 64 Tips for Coping With Forgetfulness in Grief